 The next generation mobile communication system is desired to transmit multimedia information at multirate.
-Code division multiple access (CDMA) system and orthogonal frequency division multiplexing (OFDM) system are candidates for the next generation system[1],[2].
+Code division multiple access (CDMA) system and orthogonal frequency division multiplexing (OFDM) system are candidates for the next generation system.
+Multi-rate CDMA systems using multiple codes of the same length[1] and using variablelength codes at the same chip rate[2] are proposed.
+The both systems require reference codes more than one in a receiver and reduce user member.
+Multirate OFDM system allotting many sub-carriers is proposed[3].
+This system accompanies troublesome subcarrier allocation.